What To Do After Having A Sore Upper Back After Bench Press

 You will find that under a moderate or heavy load with squeezing your scapula very hard, you will be very sore after doing a set.

-When you retract and depress your scapula, your shoulders should be tensed and firm.
+When you retract and depress your scapula, your posterior muscles should be firm and ready to contract.

 Another common reason for having a sore upper back after bench pressing is because your shoulder stabilizers are weak.